SwissDataScienceCenter/renku/docs/user/templates.rst

 """""""""""""""""""

 If you installed the renku command line interface locally, you can provide your template repository to the ``renku init`` command.
-We recommend you to **always** specify a tag (or a commit) when creating a new project from a custom repository.
+We recommend you **always** specify a tag (or a commit) when creating a new project from a custom repository.
 You can find further details in `renku init docs <https://renku-python.readthedocs.io/en/latest/commands.html#use-a-different-template>`_.